Before you move into an apartment, make sure to inspect the apartment thoroughly in the presence of your landlord or property manager.

 Interior items (applies to all rooms)

 - Is there cracked plaster on any of the walls or ceilings?
-(Walls are rarely made of concrete, but rather of drywall or plaster and therefore crack easily with settling of the building.)
+(Walls are rarely made of concrete, but rather of drywall or plaster and therefore crack easily with aging of the building.)

 - Are any of the lighting fixtures broken?
 Lighting is usually provided only in the kitchen and hallway.
 You will need to bring your own lighting for the bedroom, living room and dining room, such as table and floor lamps.